Lightning-Universe/lightning-flash/docs/source/quickstart.rst

 Flash is excellent for:

-- data scientists
+- Data scientists
-- kagglers
+- Kagglers
-- applied corporate researchers
+- Applied Corporate Researchers
-- applied academic researchers
+- Applied Academic Researchers

 When you need more flexibility you can build your own tasks or simply use Lightning directly.